crlandsc/tiny-audio-diffusion/README.md

 python train.py exp=drum_diffusion trainer.gpus=1 datamodule.dataset.path=<path/to/your/train/data>
 ```

-*NOTE:* To train on GPU, you must have a CUDA-capable GPU and have the CUDA toolkit installed for your specific to your system (ex.
+*NOTE:* To use this repo with a GPU, you must have a CUDA-capable GPU and have the CUDA toolkit installed specific to your system (ex.
 Linux, x86_64, WSL-Ubuntu).
 More information can be found [here](https://developer.nvidia.com/cuda-toolkit).

 **Resume run from a checkpoint (with GPU):**